bcgov/common-hosted-email-service/README.md

 ## Getting Help or Reporting an Issue

-To report bugs/issues/features requests, please file an issue.
+To report bugs/issues/features requests, please file a Github issue.

 ## How to Contribute